 - BIOL 802 - Organic Evolution - 3 hours

 - A study of evolution beginning with the origin of life and characterizing biological mechanisms of evolution leading to

 present biodiversity.
-Offered on-campus and on-line every Fall.
+Offered online, every Fall and Spring.

 - BIOL 803P - Plant Physiology - 3 hours

 - Life processes of plants with an emphasis on water relations and hormonal and stress physiology.
 Three hours of laboratory